Insper/Embarcados-Avancados/docs-src/Tutorial-Acelerando-HLS.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hEbfAU_1x8k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## centos
+## CentOS

 !!! warning
-    I was only able to get it working on centos6; my solution was to run a docker with centos and install the dependencies there.
+    I was only able to get it working on CentOS 6; my solution was to run a docker with CentOS and install the dependencies there.
 I run HLS via the docker CLI.

 !!! note